 In the retail universe, there are retailers and then there is Walmart.
-Normal rules do not apply to this US colossus, whose annual revenues of over $480bn are roughly equal to those of the next four global retail groups combined.
+Normal rules do not apply to this US colossus, whose annual revenues of over $485bn are roughly equal to those of the next four global retail groups combined.
 With Walmart, all the numbers are big.
-The company is the world's largest non-governmental employer, with 2.3m associates.
+The company is the world's largest non-governmental employer, with around 2.3m associates.
 Approximately 260m people visit Walmart's stores every week, and 78% of American households shop there at least once a year.
 But America is by no means the only market to experience the Walmart effect.
 The group is also a force in the international arena with operations in 27 other countries in Latin America, Europe and Asia.
 Yet the business is only a little over 50 years old, and virtually all its extraordinary growth in the US since the first Walmart store opened in 1962 has been generated organically, rather than as a result of acquisition.

 Selected Walmart advertising